-The development capacity identified in the C-3 District is 235,750 square feet per node for a total of 943,000 square feet for all four nodes.
 While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram.
-Because the C-3 District substantially limits development capacity compared to Commercial Regional buildout indicated in the General Plan Table 3-7, cumulative development allowed under the C-3 District would fit within the growth projections utilized in the General Plan EIR analysis.
+Because the development capacity of the site is limited to a FAR of 0.8 within 29-acres, which fits within the Commercial Regional buildout indicated in the General Plan Table 3-7 (126 acres at a FAR of 0.8), future development allowed by the

-Buildout of the General Plan would result in greenhouse gas (GHG) emissions from a,b. the construction and operation of new rural and urban developments in the County.
+- rezone would fit within the growth projections utilized in the General Plan EIR analysis. - Buildout of the General Plan would result in greenhouse gas (GHG) emissions from a,b. the construction and operation of new rural and urban developments in the County.
 Direct sources of GHG emissions include mobile sources, combustion of natural gas, and landscaping activities.
 Indirect GHG emission sources include electricity consumption, solid waste disposal, and water and wastewater treatment.
 Even though State legislation together with General Plan policies and air district requirements will reduce GHG emissions, the GHG emissions volume will still exceed the thresholds of significance.
 The General Plan EIR identified Mitigation Measure GHG-1 that sets forth the standards for a GHG reduction strategy, when prepared, to not only implement the GHG reduction policies in the General Plan, but also accomplish the County's goal of reducing GHG emissions (General Plan EIR p.
 11-68).
 However, the General Plan EIR determined that even with the GHG reduction strategy, it is possible that this impact would be significant and unavoidable because many aspects of the GHG reduction strategy depend on actions outside the control of the County.
 The General Plan EIR concluded that the impacts due to greenhouse gas emissions would remain significant and unavoidable (General Plan EIR p.
 11-68 - 11-69).
 The County adopted a statement of overriding considerations in regard to GHG emissions.